Why Do Freelance Writers Love The Gig Lifestyle?

 Be Responsive and Punctual

-We just discussed how important communication is, if you want to stand out in a competitive gig economy.
+We discussed how important communication is if you want to stand out in a competitive gig economy.
 But good communication doesn’t just mean being polite and professional.
 It also means being prompt and responsive.
-Being responsive is especially important, so make a point of responding to client emails and messages in a timely manner.
+Being responsive is especially important, so make a point of responding to client emails and messages promptly.

-If you always respond to emails and messages quickly, you’ll stand out because you’ll be viewed as reliable.
-Similarly, if you’re always completing your work on time, you’ll be viewed as punctual, and you’ll probably continue to get more work from your happy clients.
+If you always respond to emails and messages quickly.
+If you’re always completing your work on time, you’ll gain a good reputation as punctual.

 Add Extra Value and Offer Something Unique